hanchau/glogging_v3/content/posts/hashing.md

 ## Concepts/Definitions.

 ### Hash Function
-The Definitions of an Hash Function is pretty straight forward - A Hash Function is a function {{< katex >}}\hat h{{< /katex >}} which maps a set of arbitrary number of elements to a set of fixed number of elements i.e.
+The definition of a Hash Function is pretty straight forward - A Hash Function is a function {{< katex >}}\hat h{{< /katex >}} which maps a set of an arbitrary number of elements to a set of a fixed number of elements i.e.
 {{< hint info >}}
 {{< katex display >}} f(\xi) = \hat h(\xi) {{< /katex >}} s.t.
 {{< katex >}} [\xi] = \infty {{< /katex >}} and